 Channels come in megahertz (MHz).
 There are four levels, including 20MHz, 40MHz, 80MHz, 160MHz.
 The higher the number, the wider the channels, which translate into faster speeds.
 A wider channel will take the space of multiple narrower channels.

 Generally, Wi-Fi 4 (802.11n) works only with the first two.
 The 40MHz and 80MHz channel bandwidths are popular with Wi-Fi 5.
 It’s important to note that many Wi-Fi 5 broadcasters support 160MHz, but very few Wi-Fi 5 clients do.
-The 160MHz channel bandwidth the key to the super-fast wireless speed of Wi-Fi 6, but not all Wi-Fi 6 devices support it due to different reasons.
+The 160MHz channel bandwidth is the key to the super-fast wireless speed of Wi-Fi 6, but not all Wi-Fi 6 devices support it due to different reasons.
 That said, the 80MHz is the most popular channel bandwidth.

 160MHz vs. 160MHz (80+80): A pure 160MHz channel includes continuous space.
 The 80+80 160MHz mode is when the hardware combines two non-continuous 80MHz channels into a single one.